 The COVID-19 pandemic has had wide reaching primary and secondary health implications (1).
 The United Kingdom government implemented a strict lockdown to slow the rate of infection at the end of March 2020 lasting until early June 2020.
 During this period the National Health Service (NHS) experienced unprecedented cessation of many outpatient clinics and all elective surgical procedures from March to June 2020.

 Inflammatory bowel disease (IBD), including Crohn’s disease (CD), ulcerative colitis (UC) and IBD unclassified is a chronic, relapsing inflammatory disease involving the gastrointestinal tract.
 Malnutrition has frequently been associated with Crohn’s disease, leading to a lean mass deficit and growth delay (2, 3).
 Nutritional support and routine growth monitoring remain a vital aspect of management of CD (4).
 In response to the COVID-19 pandemic the British Society of Gastroenterology published rigorous recommendations on medical management of IBD (5).
-Results from a UK nationwide survey during the first national lockdown (March – June 2020) suggest the majority of IBD patients were followed up remotely either via a video or telephone call using technology enabled care services (TECS) (6).
-We therefore, sought to complete a retrospective chart review to explore nutritional and growth impact of the pandemic on children with IBD, during the time period of the first national lockdown, in order to better identify those children who would benefit from more frequent contact and support in subsequent periods where routine access to face to face healthcare may be reduced.
+A UK nationwide survey of tertiary paediatric services provided during the first national lockdown (March – June 2020) suggested the majority of IBD patients were followed up remotely either via a video or telephone call using technology enabled care services (TECS) (6).
+We therefore, sought to complete a retrospective chart review to explore the impact of the pandemic on growth children with IBD, during the time period of the first national lockdown, in order to better identify those children who would benefit from more frequent contact and support in subsequent periods where routine access to face to face healthcare may be reduced.

 Materials and methods